Chapter 18.38

 18.38.270 Nonresidential construction.

-C. The structural components are capable of resisting hydrostatic and hydrodynamic loads and effects of buoyancy; and
+2. Have structural components capable of resisting hydrostatic and hydrodynamic loads and effects of buoyancy; and

-D. The plans are certified by a registered professional engineer or licensed architect that the design and methods of construction are in accordance with accepted standards of practice for meeting provisions of this subsection based on their development and/or review of the structural design, specifications and plans.
-Such certifications shall be provided to the floodplain administrator as set forth in TMC 18.38.180(B) and 18.38.190(A)(1).
+3. Be certified by a registered professional engineer or architect that the design and methods of construction are in accordance with accepted standards of practice based on their development and/or review of the structural design, specifications and plans.
+Such certifications shall be provided to the official as set forth in TMC 18.38.180.

 18.38.280 Manufactured homes.